wonderbird/wonderbird.github.io/_pages/climate-change.md

 In the following I assume that you are already convinced that action is required in order to slow down global heating.
 Thus I present the links I consider most pragmatic and promising on top of this page.

-## Background Information
+## Understand The Problem: Read.
+Accept.
+Act.

 The resources below show the various aspects of the climate crisis impressively.
-Use these materials to convince others regarding the significance of the climate crisis.
+If you doubt the climate crisis exists, then follow these links to convince yourself.
+Then share them to convince others.

 ### INBOX - Unscreened, Uncategorized Information